outrera/free-game-art/foss-copyright-infringement-records.md

 - TripleA (https://sourceforge.net/projects/triplea/): graphics stolen from other games (i.e. cursor_gauntlet.gif comes from World of Warcraft) Sounds apprantly come from non-free sources and music is stolen from various movies (i.e. game_start_01_start_of_lotr_company_of_the_ring.wav comes from Lord of the Rings by Ralph Bakshi)

-- LGenedal-data (https://gitlab.com/lgeneral-data/lgeneral-data): explosion.wav is based of http://www.freesound.org/people/ERH/sounds/33181/ and http://www.freesound.org/people/HerbertBoland/sounds/33637/ which are non-free.
+- LGeneral-data (https://gitlab.com/lgeneral-data/lgeneral-data): explosion.wav is based of http://www.freesound.org/people/ERH/sounds/33181/ and http://www.freesound.org/people/HerbertBoland/sounds/33637/ which are non-free.